We have discussed the raw data we will use in the general introduction notebook. Now we will use bash commands to look in these files.

 Also, remember that the headers for FastQ files and Fasta files are not the same.

-1. (z)cat the assembly file
+the assembly filegrep

-[DO:] Assess the number of scaffolds in the metagenome assembly.
+to count the lines.[DO:] Assess the number of scaffolds in the metagenome assembly.

 zcat data/assembly/scaffolds.fasta.gz | grep '>' | wc -l